 \section{Introduction}

-In recent years, much attention has been paid to the physics and thermodynamics of black holes.
+The thermodynamics of black holes is a subject of interest these days.
 Thermodynamic quantities of black holes such as temperature, entropy and heat capacity; thermodynamic properties such as phase transitions and thermal stability; geometrical quantities such as horizon area and surface gravity; thermodynamical variable such as cosmological constant have been studied in several papers ~\cite{Bekenstein,Hawking,Davies,Page,Cai,Kothawala,Myung,Eune,Gibbons,Dolan,Banerjee,Kubiznak, Cao,Jahani,Chen,Mo,Zou,Xu,Frassino,Johnson,Dolan2,Xu2,Hendi,Mandal,Hendi2}.
 Geometrical thermodynamics is other applied and important method to study phase transition of black holes.
-For present different implications of geometry in to usual thermodynamics, many endeavor are presented in various articles~\cite{Hermann,Weinhold,Ruppeiner,Salamon,Ruppeiner2,Quevedo,H. Quevedo}.
+For present different implications of geometry in to usual thermodynamics, many endeavour are presented in various articles~\cite{Hermann,Weinhold,Ruppeiner,Salamon,Ruppeiner2,Quevedo,H. Quevedo}.
 It is well-known that the larger black holes in comparison to the Planck scale have entropy proportional to its horizon area, so it is important to investigate the form of entropy as one reduces the size of the black hole~\cite{Strominger,Baez,Carlip,Solodukhin,Ashtekar,Das}.
-It is found that the area-law of entropy of any thermodynamic system due to small statistical fluctuations around equilibrium gets correction \cite{Das}.
+It is found that the area-law of entropy of a thermodynamic system gets correction due to the fluctuations around equilibrium \cite{Das}.
 These corrections are evaluated through both microscopically and using a stringy embedding of the Kerr/CFT correspondence \cite{stro}.
-The leading-order correction to the entropy area-law is also estimated through the logarithmic corrections to the Cardy formula \cite{card}.
-Various check-ups confirm that the entropy originated due to the statistical fluctuations around thermal equilibrium of the black hole has logarithmic corrections.
+The leading-order correction to the entropy area-law is also estimated through the Cardy formula \cite{card}.
+Various check-ups confirm that the entropy due to the perturbation around thermal equilibrium of the black hole has logarithmic correction.